-According to the Psychiatry.org post traumatic stress disorder (PTSD) is a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, rape or other violent personal assault.
+According to the Psychiatry.org, post-traumatic stress disorder (PTSD) is a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a severe accident, a terrorist act, war/combat, rape, or other violent personal assault.

-PTSD has been known by many names in the past, such as “shell shock” during the years of World War I and “combat fatigue” after World War II.
+PTSD has been known by many names, such as “shell shock” during World War I and “combat fatigue” after World War II.
 But PTSD does not just happen to combat veterans.
-PTSD can occur in all people, in people of any ethnicity, nationality or culture, and any age.
-PTSD affects approximately 3.5 percent of U.S. adults, and an estimated one in 11 people will be diagnosed PTSD in their lifetime.
+PTSD can occur in all people of any ethnicity, nationality, culture, and age.
+PTSD affects approximately 3.5 percent of U.S. adults, and an estimated one in 11 people will be diagnosed with PTSD in their lifetime.
 Women are twice as likely as men to have PTSD.

-A diagnosis of PTSD requires exposure to an upsetting traumatic event.
-However, exposure could be indirect rather than first hand.
+A diagnosis of PTSD requires exposure to an upsetting, traumatic event.
+However, exposure could be indirect rather than first-hand.
 For example, PTSD could occur in an individual learning about the violent death of a close family.
-It can also occur as a result of repeated exposure to horrible details of trauma such as police officers exposed to details of child abuse cases.
+It can also occur due to repeated exposure to horrible details of trauma, such as police officers being exposed to elements of child abuse cases.

-IV and intranasal Ketamine (Spravato) and TMS (transcranial magnetic stimulation) is an exciting new avenue for those seeking PTSD treatment in Santa Monica because the effects of Ketamine’s relief on the symptoms of depression, and trauma, can be felt within hours, rather than the usual four-to-six weeks it takes for a standard antidepressant medication to take hold.
-A person could find full relief within weeks, along with being a part of a depression therapeutic program like we have here in Santa Monica.
+IV and intranasal Ketamine (Spravato) and TMS (transcranial magnetic stimulation) is an exciting new avenue for those seeking PTSD treatment in Santa Monica because the effects of Ketamine’s relief on the symptoms of depression, and trauma, can be felt within hours rather than the usual four-to-six weeks it takes for a standard antidepressant medication to take hold.
+A person could find total relief within weeks and be part of a depression therapeutic program like we have here in Santa Monica.

 Frequently Asked Questions About PTSD

-The primary cause of this condition is some type of traumatic event that triggers changes in the brain that alter how it functions.
-As with most mental health conditions, researchers are still trying to figure out exactly why some people develop post-traumatic stress disorder after they experience a trauma.
-However, changes have been found in the parts of the brain that are associated with memory and emotional regulation such as the prefrontal cortex and amygdala.
+The primary cause of this condition is some traumatic event that triggers changes in the brain that alter how it functions.
+As with most mental health conditions, researchers are still trying to figure out exactly why some people develop post-traumatic stress disorder after they experience trauma.
+However, changes have been found in the parts of the brain that are associated with memory and emotional regulation, such as the prefrontal cortex and amygdala.
 People with this disorder also tend to have higher levels of the stress hormones cortisol and norepinephrine.
-Essentially, your brain can suddenly trigger the fight-or-flight response if it senses anything that reminds it of the traumatic event.
+Your brain can suddenly trigger the fight-or-flight response if it senses anything that reminds it of the traumatic event.